verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] Don't thank me.
 I've done nothing for you.
 - [ ] Men have to do it.
 It's part of our lifestyle
 - [ ] Get a backward tattoo of it on your forehead so you'll see it in the mirror.
+- [ ] Everything about her was at once vigorous and exquisite, at once strong and fine.